-The Emergency Animal Disease Response Plan (EADRP) is a document that outlines the affected jurisdiction's strategy to control an EAD outbreak.
+The Emergency Animal Disease Response Plan (EADRP) documents the affected jurisdiction's strategy and related budget to control an EAD outbreak.
 Where an affected jurisdiction is anticipating or requesting that cost-sharing be invoked under the Emergency Animal Disease Response Agreement (EADRA), the jurisdiction must prepare an EADRP for consideration and endorsement by the Consultative Committee on Emergency Animal Diseases (CCEAD) and approval by the National Management Group (NMG).
-In a cost-shared response, the EADRP must follow the relevant Australian Veterinary Emergency Plan (AUSVETPLAN) response strategy and explain any significant variations (if any).
+In a cost-shared response, the EADRP outlines how the relevant Australian Veterinary Emergency Plan (AUSVETPLAN) response strategy will be implemented or explain any significant variations (if any).

 The initial EADRP is prepared in the early stages of the response and its details may be rudimentary.
 However, decisions still need to be made and often this initially has to be done using preliminary information before the extent of the outbreak is fully known.
-It is important to note that the EADRP will be updated and refined as the response goes on and more information becomes available.
+The EADRP will be updated and refined as the response goes on and more information becomes available.
 In some instances, the strategies and the predicted costs might change to adapt to the current situation.

-Not all EAD incidents are cost-shared; the affected jurisdiction may choose to manage the EAD response using their own resources.
+Not all emergency animal disease (EAD) incidents are cost-shared; the affected jurisdiction and industry may choose to manage the EAD response using their own resources.
 In these instances, the NMG would not be convened and the CCEAD would only meet to offer guidance and advice if there are broader impacts from the response (such as impacts on human health or trade).
-Although a formal EADRP is not a requirement in such instances where cost-sharing has not been invoked, jurisdictions often still develop and maintain a response plan detailing the current situation and how the response will be managed strategically and operationally.
+Although a formal EADRP is not required when costsharing has not been invoked, jurisdictions often still develop and maintain a response plan detailing the current situation and how the response will be managed strategically and operationally.